 You will need small Goody Ouchless Ponytail Holders, They are tiny terry cloth bands, you will find in the children’s hair section of most stores.

-When you are finished blow drying your hair, section off the crown of your head like you would curl it with a curling iron or rollers in 1-2 inch sections.
+- Section off the crown of your head like you would curl it with a curling iron or rollers in 1-2 inch sections.

-I then rub my hands through my hair and scalp to remove any separations from the bands and finger style my hair.
+I then rub my hands through my hair and scalp to remove any separations from the bands and fingerstyle my hair.
 No brushing!
 I get big hair every time!
 Try it you will be amazed at the amount of lift you will get with this simple trick.

 This adds fullness, just like a blowout.
 I prefer the first method for my hair, the styles stay longer for me when my hair is in smaller sections.
 Both methods get great results.
 This is my update for now.
 Things are going as well as they can with my hair.
 It has really grown out and seems healthier than the previous year.

 SHOP THE POST